Fort Lauderdale Bankruptcy Attorney: Bankruptcy Basics Explained

 You are coming to see a Ft.
 Lauderdale bankruptcy lawyer because you are struggling financially.
 We get that.
-That’s why we offer three different and affordable bankruptcy payment options if you qualify for a Chapter 7.
+That’s why we offer many different and affordable bankruptcy payment options if you qualify for a Chapter 7 bankruptcy.
 Our Chapter 7 payment options have qualifications also but most people will find that they qualify for one of them.

-Our firm is committed to being the most affordable bankruptcy lawyer in Ft.
-Lauderdale.
+Our firm is committed to being the most affordable bankruptcy lawyer in Fort Lauderdale.
 You will definitely find other bankruptcy attorneys in Ft.
 Lauderdale that are cheaper – but if you need to file Fort Lauderdale bankruptcy quickly and you don’t have the money, it doesn’t matter how cheap a bankruptcy attorney is – it’s not affordable!
-We make filing bankruptcy affordable and quickly accessible while providing excellent customer service and extra value such as free enrollment in a credit rebuilding program after you file.
-I can assure you that other Fort Lauderdale bankruptcy lawyers are not happy that we offer zero down Broward County Chapter 7 bankruptcies but we are committed to providing access to debt relief when you need it.Ft Lauderdale Chapter 13 Bankruptcy
+We allow you to file bankruptcy quickly with affordable terms while providing excellent customer service and extra value such as free enrollment in a credit rebuilding program after you file.
+I can assure you that other Fort Lauderdale bankruptcy lawyers are not happy that we offer zero-money-down Broward County Chapter 7 bankruptcies but we are committed to providing access to debt relief when you need it.Ft Lauderdale Chapter 13 Bankruptcy

-Chapter 13 is known as the “reorganization” bankruptcy chapter.
+Chapter 13 bankruptcy is known as the “reorganization” bankruptcy chapter.
 In Fort Lauderdale, a Chapter 13 is the best bankruptcy chapter to file under if you want to stop a mortgage foreclosure and try to keep the home.
 A chapter 13 also offers the most affordable way to keep unprotected assets, reduce the balance of your auto loan to the value of your car on the filing date, cram down rental property to what it is worth and pay it off through your plan (if possible) eliminate or reduce IRS debt, catch up with any delinquent payments such as condo associations and many other benefits that can help you get your financial life back in order.
 Attorney fees can be incorporated into the affordable monthly payment plan.
 I’ve often referred to Chapter 13 as a Chapter 7 with a payment plan and in some cases, it provides better options for your fresh start.Small Business Bankruptcy (SBRA)